Euvad/Euvad/README.md

 - Web application development with Django and React
 - Data analysis with Python
-- Reverse engineering in my free time!
+- Reverse engineering in my free time

+## 🎓 Achievements

+- [Certification Name/Link] - Brief description of the certification.
+- [Open Source Contribution] - Brief description and link to the project/repo.

 ## 📫 Contact